 ).

-You can parse the path automatically into segments, using several ways:
+handlers, you can parse the path automatically into segments, using several ways - the most complex is using regular expressions:

 $when diesel.rest(path ~= "/myActualServer/create/(?<user>.+)")